hazrmard/gobol/README.md

 ```
 \\ add USERNAME@HOST:PORT
 ```
-Where `HOST` is IP address of the target user, and `PORT` is the port number their instance of `gobol` is listening on.
+Where `HOST` is IP (IPv4 or IPv6) address of the target user, and `PORT` is the port number their instance of `gobol` is listening on.
 Multiple users can be added and any messages typed will be sent to all added users.
 The user for any incoming message is automatically added to chat participants.
 So if you, `A`, add `B` and send a message, `B` will automatically add you to their list.

 Similarly, to remove a user:
 ```